-(b) All deductions shall be remitted to the President of the Union not later than 28 days following the end of the month in which the deduction was made and the Employer shall also provide a list of names of those employees from whose salaries such deductions have been made together with the amounts deducted from each employee.
+(b) All deductions shall be remitted to the President of the Union not later than 28 days following the end of the month in which the deduction was made.
+The Employer shall also provide a list of names of those employees from whose salaries such deductions have been made, the amounts deducted from each employee and a list of the employees who have ceased employment with the Employer.

-As an alternative to providing a written list, and provided that the Union's computer system is compatible with the Employer's computer system, the above-noted lists may be supplied to the Union on a computer tape/disk or by modem.
+As an alternative to providing a written list, and provided that the Union's computer system is compatible with the Employer's computer system, the above-noted lists may be supplied to the Union electronically.
 Where the information is not supplied through the foregoing method, the Employer shall supply the requested information on hard copy.